 Over the past few years, we’ve seen some new cars being sold with surround cameras to help us see our surroundings when we are taking off or to assist us while we park.
-I’ve even seen a new commercial showing a large truck with an updated tow camera backup to a boat without assistance.
+I’ve even seen a new commercial showing a large truck with an updated tow camera back up to a boat without assistance.
 10 points for creativity but we haven’t seen any of these cameras continuously stay on to monitor our vehicles in park mode.
 There is a good reason why car and truck manufacturers leave security cameras up to aftermarket suppliers.
 They do not want to get into battery issues with their vehicles.
 Vehicle battery technology hasn’t improved in decades and why should it.
 Most new technologies added to vehicles today only are used when the vehicle is on.
 The battery only has to start the engine and keep a low voltage alarm system working when the vehicle is off.
 A new or well-charged car battery can handle added security cameras at 12 volts but older batteries with a lower charge may have problems starting an engine after supplying power to cameras overnight.
 There is one interesting fact about vehicle battery power, electric and hybrid cars like Tesla and Chevy Bolt don’t have these problems since their power source is their large battery.

-A 24-hour security camera system can be added to any gas or diesel engine vehicle (which is 97% of the vehicles on the road today) with a power management system that protects your battery from a complete power drain on your battery.
-There is a new 24 Hour Vehicle Camera System that comes with a PMP controller that monitors any vehicle battery to make sure that it has more than enough power to start the vehicle’s engine within a 24 to 48-hour time window.
+A 24-hour dash security camera system can be added to any gas or diesel engine vehicle (which is 97% of the vehicles on the road today) with a power management system that protects your battery from a complete power drain on your battery.
+There is a new 24 Hour Vehicle Dash Camera System that comes with a PMP controller that monitors any vehicle battery to make sure that it has more than enough power to start the vehicle’s engine within a 24 to 48-hour time window.
 It’s also the only aftermarket camera system that can give 360-degree video coverage and allow those cameras to be viewed and controlled from anywhere using its mobile app that allows a viewer to see and hear what is happening inside and outside of their vehicle live or during playback.
 With the built-in GPS system, the viewer would also know where their car is parked or where it’s going in drive mode.

-Hacking may be one of the bigger issues that keep car companies from adding security cameras to their vehicles.
+Hacking may be one of the bigger issues that keep car manufacturers from adding dash security cameras to their vehicles.
 Even with bank encrypted password protection, owners have to make sure to change the camera system’s default password that comes with every system and choose their own new password.
 Car companies have to take into account the laxness of most consumer when it comes to passwords.
 Even if a small fraction of owners forgets or refuse to change their password, It can become a PR nightmare for any car manufacturer if their customers are hacked and private videos of their most intimate moments are shared online.
 Consumers and manufacturers have to stay wary of default passwords.
 Bank encrypted technology is useless if the user does not take full advantage of that protection.